 An article in the journal Science explains how biologists at the Tokyo Medical and Dental University set about trying to understand why hair becomes thinner with ageing.
 Beginning with mice, they examined hair follicle stem cell growth cycles and found that “age-related DNA damage triggers the destruction of a protein called Collagen 17A1.”

 This, the article continues, then causes the transformation of stem cells into something called “epidermal keratinocytes”, which are then easily shed.
 The team’s next goal was to see if this was also true of humans.
 Continues below diagram…

 During research they found that follicles in people who were over 55 were smaller, with lower levels of Collagen 17A1.
 Summing up the findings in Science, writer Laurel Hamers quotes the study’s lead scientist Emi Nishimura: “We assume that… ageing processes and mechanisms [similar to those in the mice] explain the human age-associated hair thinning and hair loss.”

 The Japanese medical team now believe there is scope for further investigation into how their discoveries can be used to fight this type of thinning hair.

 The findings appear to be at loggerheads with a 2011 study which examined the hair counts of 2,149 patients and concluded that old age was not a significant cause of hair loss.

-Regardless, any new research into the complex mechanisms of hair growth are always welcome as previous studies helped lead the way to the development of two of the most popular and proven products available, Finasteride 1mg (men only) and high strength minoxidil.
+Regardless, any new research into the complex mechanisms of hair growth are always welcome as previous studies helped lead the way to the development of only two MHRA licensed and FDA approved genetic hair loss treatments available today.